Factbox: OPEC+ talks face challenges over baseline for cuts and U.S. role

 An OPEC source said discussion were around whether to cut from April levels or whether to use a period before that.

-Another source said Riyadh, which hiked output to a record 12.3 million bpd in April from 9.8 million bpd in March, was insisting on cutting production from April levels.
+Another source said Riyadh, which hiked supply to a record 12.3 million bpd in April from 9.8 million bpd in March, was insisting on cutting production from April levels.

 Russian President Vladimir Putin has said he favoured cuts being made from production levels in the first quarter.